Living in Kaysville: Utah's "Hometown USA"

 Frequently Asked Questions About Kaysville

-When is the 4th of July Parade?
+When is the 4th of July Celebration in 2026?

-How are the schools?
+How are the schools in Kaysville?

 Ready to Come Home?

-I’m Terry Thompson with RealtyPath South Valley.
-Whether you want a historic brick rambler or a luxury bench home, I can help you find your place in Hometown USA.
+I’m Terry Thompson.
+Whether you are looking for a historic brick bungalow or a luxury estate on the bench, I have the local data and insight to help you find your place in "Hometown USA."

 Call or Text me anytime: